If you've been conditioned to undercharge and overdeliver?

 5. Sell to the right person

 You're going to fall back into lower price points if your client isn't getting results.
-Selling to someone POISED to have a breakthrough is key to confidence in your abilities.
+Selling high-ticket to someone POISED to have a breakthrough is key to confidence in your abilities.

 6. You're not at their beck and call